 - Chicago Loop is “the largest college town in Illinois,” with more than 65,000 students

 Diverse Talent Pool

-With a workforce of over 4 million spread across all major occupational groups, Chicago has the depth and variety of workforce to meet the needs of just about any business or industry.
+With a workforce of over 4 million spread across all major occupational groups, Chicago has the depth and variety of workforce to meet the needs of just about any business.

 In Chicago, firms that rely on their ability to keep recruiting the best and brightest from around the world can find the talent they need to maintain their edge in the global marketplace.
 From astrophysicists to procurement clerks, the Chicago area provides employers with one of the largest and most diverse talent pools in the country.